openfaux/openfaux-client/ie/README.md

 ### Build

-* Solution has been created with Visual Studio Professional 2012 (express edition does not include MFC/ATL)
+* Solution has been created with Visual Studio Professional 2012 (Express edition does not include MFC/ATL)
 * Tested on Win7 / IE9.
 Most probably it works on IE6+ (and from WinXP)
 * 64-bit IE is the only version not supported currently
-* Current build depends on shared ATL libraries, if you want to distribute it right now, then you will need to include atl too
+* Current build depends on shared ATL libraries, if you want to distribute it right now, then you will need to include ATL too

 ### Installation